Systemic-Labs/Perfect-Stack/README.md

 ### Frontend:
  - **1.(Best overall) ▪Svelte**: best of all, DX, and integration with standards and all. long term strategic choice.
- - **2.(Minimal)  ▪Solid**: fast, efficient, stable, advanced features. .... ▪**Marko**: solid with better DX. .... ▪**Sinuous**: best minimal.
+ - **2.(Minimal)  ▪Solid**: fast, efficient, stable, well made. ....
  - **3.(Job offers/forced/required)**:  **Vue** (popular). .... **Angular / React / .net** (GG/FB/MS company platforms)

 ### Backend :
 **1. Deno**: a runtime built by the creator of node.js, it is great, secure by default, lighter, faster, Wasm, latest tech.
 **2. Sveltekit**: if you are using svelte.  **Snel**: Svelte project built and compiled on deno instead of node.
-**3. Node.js**: in case you want most available libs, support, compatibility.
-Koa or polka are a good node.js framework.
+**3. Node.js**:  most libs, support, legacy eco-system.
+Node.js frameworks: Polka, Koa, Next(vercel/react), Nuxt(VUE).

 ### Svelte framework offers:
-**1. Developer Experience**: less coding concentrate on your goal/concept instead of development complexity.
+**1. Developer Experience**: write less code, concentrate on coding your idea instead of development complexity.
 **2. Standard**: the code is compiled to standard JS.
 Fast/optimized, can be used anywhere, reusable in future.
-**3. Less complexity**: code is pre-compiled, no runtime framework issue/dependency, no online build process.
+**3. Less complexity**: code is compiled, no runtime framework added issue/dependency, no online build process.
      - Less Testing-Dependency issues: less unexpected reactions, glitches, slowdowns...happens at runtime.
      - Less Testing/Errors: due to not having runtime dependencies, or external factors except your own code.

 **4. Less Cost**: more human understandable code, more employees can continue the work. + less bugs + less testing + faster development.
+**5. Smaller bundle size (Compiled), without virtual-dom runtime framework overhead/dependency.

 ***
 ***
 ***